mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 ### As a Data Destination

-This template uses custom BAPI functions.
-To create them please use following steps:

-1. Create function module `ZHCMFM_NUMBER_GET_NEXT` in transaction `SE37` as per source file `ZHCMFM_NUMBER_GET_NEXT.abap`

-Referenced files are in [src/main/resources] directory.
+This template uses custom BAPI functions, the create function module `ZHCMFM_NUMBER_GET_NEXT` in transaction `SE37` as per source file `ZHCMFM_NUMBER_GET_NEXT.abap`.
+Referenced files are in the src/main/resources directory.

 ## Workday Considerations

 ### As a Data Source

 There are no considerations with using Workday as a data origin.

 # Run it!
 Simple steps to get this template running.